Old Firm: League

 Statistics show that Rangers and Celtic have been by far the most successful clubs involved in the Scottish Football League since its formation in 1890.
 The pair were the only participants in every edition of the competition until 2012, when Rangers were removed from the top tier for economic reasons; they returned for the 2016–17 season.
 Other clubs are unable to offer even an occasional challenge over a season due to the vast disparities in fanbases and financial power, a gap which has widened since the 1990s with the majority of prize money on offer via TV deals and progress in European competitions flowing back to the Old Firm, who then re-invest and pull further ahead in a repeating cycle.
 In the early 2020s, despite their economic troubles over the previous decade, Rangers were able to re-establish themselves at close to the same level as Celtic and far ahead of the other clubs, who can only realistically aim to finish in the higher league positions to qualify for European competitions or win a knockout cup – which would usually involve beating at least one of the Glasgow giants.
 It has long been argued that this situation with its largely predictable and repetitive nature diminishes Scottish football as a commercial product and hampers the quality of players produced for the clubs and ultimately the Scotland national football team.

-Of the 128 championships played, 110 (86%) have been won by one of the Old Firm teams, with both Celtic and Rangers winning it 55 times, and 19 between ten other clubs (including a shared title between Rangers and Dumbarton).
+Of the 129 championships played, 111 (86%) have been won by one of the Old Firm teams, with Celtic winning it 56 times and Rangers 55 times, and 19 between ten other clubs (including a shared title between Rangers and Dumbarton).
 Although there have been brief periods when silverware went elsewhere, there have also been long spells of domination by each Old Firm club; the nine in a row championship record was first set by Celtic between 1966 and 1974, equalled by Rangers between 1989 and 1997, and again by Celtic between 2012 and 2020.

 On just five occasions since 1891 have neither of the Glasgow giants been the league winner nor the runner-up.
 This includes 1964–65, the only season in which both Rangers and Celtic failed to finish in the top three places.
 The Old Firm have finished 1st and 2nd 55 times overall.
 Between the resurgence of Celtic in the mid-1990s and the liquidation of Rangers in 2012, '1–2' finishes were recorded in all but one of 17 SPL-era seasons, the exception being Hearts in 2005–06.

-The longest sequence without an Old Firm title is three years between 1983 and 1985, while the longest unbroken run of championships between the two clubs began immediately afterwards and is ongoing: 38 seasons and counting since 1986 (overtaking a previous sequence of 27 years between 1905 and 1931).
+The longest sequence without an Old Firm title is three years between 1983 and 1985, while the longest unbroken run of championships between the two clubs began immediately afterwards and is ongoing: 41 seasons and counting since 1986 (overtaking a previous sequence of 27 years between 1905 and 1931).

-As of end of the 2024–25 season.
+As of end of the 2025–26 season.
 Runners-up in parentheses.